 The Milky Way runs completely around the horizon on July mornings, appearing low in the sky in every direction.
 That means that when you look overhead you are looking straight from our Milky Way galaxy toward the South Galactic Pole.

 Orion the Hunter, with orange Betelgeuse and blue-white Rigel, is rising in the east.
 From the northeast, the V-shape of the Bull’s head (with bright Aldebaran as the Bull’s glowing eye) charges Orion.
 And riding on the back of the Bull is the open cluster of stars called the Pleiades, which is about 400 light-years away.
-The Pleiades is also widely known as the Seven Sisters, and known to the Namaquas as “the daughters of the sky god”.
+The Pleiades are also widely known as the Seven Sisters, and known to the Namaqua as “the daughters of the sky god”.

-On the low in the ESE we see brilliant Sirius, brightest star in the sky, among the other stars of Orion’s Large Dog, while the Hare scampers between the Dog and the Hunter.
-The second brightest star in the sky is Canopus, seen in the southeast on July mornings, and marking the Keel of the upside-down Ship Argo.
+On the low in the ESE we see brilliant Sirius, brightest star in the night sky, among the other stars of Orion’s Large Dog, while the Hare scampers between the Dog and the Hunter.
+The second brightest star in the night sky is Canopus, seen in the southeast on July mornings, and marking the Keel of the upside-down Ship Argo.
 (As most of the constellations were invented in the northern hemisphere, we tend to see them bottom side up.)
 High in the south is bright Achernar, marking one end of the celestial river Eridanus.
 The other end is near Rigel about where Orion’s knee would be.
 Below Achernar in the south are the southern Water Snake and the Toucan, with the Peacock a bit lower in the SW.
 Alpha Pavonis is actually a pair of hot, luminous blue-white stars about 183 light years away, revolving around each other every 11.75 days.
 It’s about 450 times as luminous as the Sun.